jakcodex/muledump/docs/features/character-sorting.md

 # Custom Character Sorting Lists

-On a per-account level the character sorting option allows you to create customized lists which will only show the characters specified.
+On a per-account level the character sorting option being set to custom allows you to create customized lists which will only show the characters specified.

-With named groups, you can create as many display groups as you would like.
+You can create as many named lists as you would like.
 Switching between lists is fast and easy.

 ## Usage